-DynG: Enabling Structured Non-Monolithic Electronic Collaboration
+DynG: A Protocol-Based Prototype for Non-Monolithic Electronic Collaboration

-Willy Picard, Thomas Huriaux Department of Information Technology The Poznań University of Economics ul.
+Willy Picard and Thomas Huriaux

+Department of Information Technology The Poznań University of Economics ul.
 Mansfelda 4, 60-854 Poznań, Poland picard@kti.ae.poznan.pl, thomas.huriaux@kti.ae.poznan.pl

-Abstract
+Abstract.
 Existing systems supporting collaboration processes typically implement a single, fixed collaboration protocol, and collaboration process takes place inside a single group.
-In this paper, we present the DynG prototype which provides support for multiple collaboration protocols for non-monolithic collaboration processes, i.e. collaboration processes in which collaboration is spread among many groups.
-Collaboration protocols used by the DynG prototype includes communicative, "acting", and social aspects of collaboration processes, and the introduction of group actions provides support for group dynamics.
+In this paper, we present the DynG prototype which provides support for multiple collaboration processes in which collaboration is spread among many groups, having different protocols depending on what the group is aimed at.
+Collaboration protocols used by the DynG prototype integrate communicative, "acting", and social aspects of collaboration processes and must be semantically and structurally valid.

-1. Introduction
+1 Introduction